eliasnema/eliasnema.github.io/_posts/2020-10-06-newsletter-data-platforms.md

 > The few attempts to deviate and produce specialized supercomputers for research were financially unsustainable and short lived.

 * However, there was a silver lining for specialized hardware. **Von Neumann Bottleneck** — the available compute is restricted by “the lone channel between the CPU and memory along which data has to travel sequentially".
+Hence, in 2000s GPUs were repurposed to be used with ML applications.
 * In 2012 Google [used **16,000 CPU cores to classify cats**](https://arxiv.org/abs/1112.6209).
 In a year, the same task [was completed with only **2 CPU cores and 4 GPUs**](http://proceedings.mlr.press/v28/coates13.html).
 * Hardware is only economically viable if the lifetime of the use case **lasts more than three years**.
-Hence, it already makes sense to build specific hardware for matrix multiplication for quite some time (what GPU manufacturers are doing).
-Next come the unstructured sparsity and weight-specific quantization.
+Hence, it already makes sense to build specific hardware for matrix multiplication for quite some time.
+Next come the unstructured sparsity and weight-specific quantization (what GPU manufacturers [are recently doing](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/){:target="_blank"}).
 * The rate of return for additional parameters is decreasing (e.g. Inception V3/ V4: **21.8 vs 41.1 million parameters, 78.8 vs 80 % accuracy**).
-* The training of GPT-3 alone is estimated to exceed **$12 million dollars.**
+* The training costs of GPT-3 is estimated to exceed **$12 million dollars.**

 ### A Brief History of Machine Learning Platforms